About the Tel Aviv University Alumni Organization

 Tel Aviv University invests substantial resources in its Alumni Organization, aiming to develop an innovative, interesting, top-quality entity.
-The Organization strives to cultivate ties between TAU and its 200K alumni, as well as encouraging intra-networking within the alumni community.
+The Organization strives to cultivate ties between TAU and its 200K alumni, and encourage intra-networking within the alumni community.
 Since many TAU alumni are prominent members of the country's social, cultural and economic leaderships, the enhanced connections will serve one of the University's major goals: expanding and fortifying its role as a pillar of Israeli society.

 TAU Alumni Organization's objective is to leverage the influence of TAU alumni as a force contributing to Israeli society and to strengthen TAU’s global reputation.
 It strives to serve TAU Alumni by sharing knowledge, promoting professional networking, and creating inspiring, valuable opportunities.

 This bolstered bond is seen as highly beneficial for both parties: while influential, inspiring alumni enhance the value and reputation of the university, a renowned, outstanding university raises the value of every graduate's degree.

 The organization's mission is forming A World Changing Community, and we are very proud of the TAU Alumni worldwide hard at work with this purpose at heart and of their great contribution to the community and to the country thus affecting our future and changing the world.